wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 3.4.5 =
 - Added a new action hook that gets triggered when a member is added via the "Add Member" menu of admin dashboard.
+- [TODO - release updated copy of the mailchimp addon]

 = 3.4.4 =
 - Updated the Spanish language translation file.